HPCNow/hpcnow-labs/user-training/02-data-management.md

 * ```-v``` "Verbose".
 * ```-n```  "dry run" - don't actually do anything, just indicate what would be done.

-### Transfering large amount of data
+### Transferring large amount of data

-If you need to transfer really large amoung of data, you should consider to use [High Performance SSH/SCP - HPN-SSH](https://www.psc.edu/hpn-ssh) which is able to provide much better performance than regular SSH.
+If you need to transfer really large amount of data, you should consider to use [High Performance SSH/SCP - HPN-SSH](https://www.psc.edu/hpn-ssh) which is able to provide much better performance than regular SSH.
 In order to take advantage of HPN-SSH, you need HPN-SSH in the server and also in the client.
 If don't want to patch your ssh client, you can use this [docker container](https://hub.docker.com/r/yantis/ssh-hpn-x/):

 ### File System Quotas
 Quite often the cluster administrators setup quotas to define upper limits in disk space and number of files in critical portions of shared file systems.